 Alan is passionate about customer service.
 He can tell you how to develop a great service culture from the board room to the front line – whether you’re B2C, B2B or Public Service.

 He knows that customer service has to be practical and drive sales – and it requires a fully engaged workforce.

 Change Management – Supercharge your Change Management

-Change is a reality for all and it comes at us in many ways.
+Change is a reality for all, and it comes to us in many ways.
 Covid-19 is a significant example.
-But be careful, history shows that only a small number of change programmes succeed.
+But be careful, history shows that only a few change programmes succeed.
 Your people will either enable it or obstruct it.

 High-Performance Culture – Supercharge your Culture

 Everyone knows that culture eats strategy for breakfast.
 And if you get your culture right, you can take on the world.
 While others can copy your strategy – no one can copy your culture, so it’s vital that you exploit that competitive edge.